Samantha Kerr interview: Visions of home back in a Flash for sparkling Matildas forward

 Photo: Gary Howell

-Despite her growing reputation in women’s football, Sam, just like her aforementioned friend Caitlin Foord for example, is just a teenager beneath it all and she misses plenty from home.
-Away from testing out opposition defences with that pace of hers, she names her main interests in life at present.
+Despite her growing reputation, just like her aforementioned friend Caitlin Foord, she is just a teenager beneath it all.
+Away from working opposition defences, she names her main interests in life at present.

 “I enjoy going to festivals and going to the beach with my dog.
 I enjoy going out to eat with friends and just hanging out.

-“Midfield, Collette McCallum as a wide striker.
-I have never received a more perfect ball from anyone except Collette, I still am amazed by her skill and how smart she is tactically.
+“Midfield: Collette McCallum.
+As a wide striker, I have never received a more perfect ball from anyone; I still am amazed by her skill and how smart she is tactically.

 @chris_brookes